 Nationality: South African

-In the United States, the two times Grammy award winning musician cemented his place as a jazz virtuoso and talented trumpeter releasing chart toppers and selling over four million records.
+In the United States, the, two-time, Grammy award winning musician cemented his place as a jazz virtuoso and talented trumpeter releasing chart toppers and selling over four million records.

 He has been the recipient of several awards throughout his career and his band Quartier Latin International will celebrate its 31st anniversary in November.